winningbond/mercuryapp.io/README.md

 # mercuryapp.io
-This is the official MercuryApp.io GitHub

-Please report any issues for the PWA version of https://mercuryapp.io/
+This is the official MercuryApp.io GitHub to report any issues or feature requests for the PWA version of https://mercuryapp.io/